Urabewe/OllamaVision/README.md

+Thank you [SouthbayJay](https://civitai.com/user/SouthbayJay) for helping with testing, feedback, advice, and all the back and forth.
+Honestly sped this release up exponentially thanks to you.

 # OllamaVision
 An extension for SwarmUI that allows you to connect to Ollama to use vision models for image analysis to create image prompts.